Need for Speed: Nitro

-Need for Speed: Nitro is a racing video game and the fourteenth title of the Need for Speed series.
-It was published by Electronic Arts for the Wii and Nintendo DS platforms.
-It is also one of only two games in the franchise to date (the other being the mobile No Limits) to not be made for PC and the only game of the franchise to be released only for Nintendo consoles.
-It was announced in January as part of a three-game announcement that includes Need for Speed: Shift and Need for Speed: World.
-The game was developed by EA Montreal who have previous experience with Nintendo titles, although the DS version was developed separately by Firebrand Games' Florida studio.
-An improved version of the DS edition of the game, Need for Speed: Nitro-X, was released for DSiWare on November 26, 2010.
+Need for Speed: Nitro is a 2009 racing video game and the fourteenth title in the Need for Speed series.
+It was published by Electronic Arts for the Nintendo Wii and DS platforms.
+The Wii version was developed by EA Montreal, who have previous experience with Nintendo consoles, while the DS version was developed separately by Firebrand Games' Florida studio.

+Nitro is the only game in the series to be released exclusively for Nintendo platforms, and one of only two games in the franchise to date (the other being the mobile No Limits) to not be released for PCs.
+It was one of three games announced in January, including Need for Speed: Shift and 2010's Need for Speed: World.

+An enhanced edition of the DS version, Need for Speed: Nitro-X, was released for DSiWare on November 26, 2010.

 Gameplay

-Need for Speed: Nitro is an arcade style racing game that emphasizes speed and excitement over realism or vehicle tuning.
+Need for Speed: Nitro is an arcade style racing game that emphasizes speed and excitement over realism and vehicle tuning.
 The Wii version allows up to four players to race, with a maximum of eight racers at once.
 The Wii version lets up to four racers compete in drag races, too.

 Modes

-Events feature different modes, namely circuits, team circuits, elimination races, drift challenges, speed trap challenges, drag challenges and time attacks.
+Events feature different modes, namely circuits, elimination races, drift challenges, speed trap challenges, drag races, and time attack challenges.
 Career mode allows players to compete in several cups and build up a roster of vehicles, while Arcade Mode lets players immediately jump into a race with customized difficulty and race conditions.
 During races, police will attempt to block and ram racers, causing damage that will reduce the players' top speed and amount of nitro available.
 Police are not in drag races.
 The game features power-up icons in the race that immediately repair vehicle damage or increase your opponents' police heat level.
 During a race, players are awarded "style points" based on performing powerslides and drafting, and nitro is recharged over time.
 There is small nitro and powerful nitro similar to the Wii version of Need for Speed: Hot Pursuit.

 Own It

 The game has an aesthetic feature called "Own It"; while a player is in the lead, the surrounding landscape and buildings are textured with their car's colors, graffiti, and tags, all of which can be created with the game's new car customization system.
 Lines on the road will also have the color of the car colors.
-The "Own it" feature is a convenient way to indicate the race leader, and players get additional style points for staying in first.
+The "Own it" feature is a convenient way to indicate the race leader, and players get additional style points for staying in first place.